nmsa/wsvd-bench/README.md

 ##  How to use it

 1. Setup your database.
-A script to fill a `PostgreSQL` database can be found in database dump](data).
+A script to fill a `PostgreSQL` database can be found in [database dump](data).
 It is a minimal version, just for demo.
 2. Configure the class `Database.java` according to the database and configuration used in step 1.
 3. You can (must) replace the class `Logging.java` for your favorite logging framework.
 4. Install the missing `maven` dependencies, located inside [install](install).
 Use the [install.sh](install/install.sh) to help you.